mr-loop-1/pinDrop/README.md

 - copy `.env.example` into `.env` and populate the file
 - `npm run dev`

+### more information

-Please ensure the API_URL is correct in client env
+1. Please ensure the API_URL is correct in client env
+2. Duplicate files/filenames can't be uploaded even in different folders as on pinata they are stored together
+3. Folder names are alphanumeric without spaces
+4. Please report any bugs on github
+5. currently deleting folder is shallow